Who are Advanced Practice Clinicians?

-APRNs are trained and licensed to practice in one of four roles: Certified Registered Nurse Anesthetists (CRNA), Certified Nurse Midwifes (CNM), Clinical Nurse Specialists (CNS) or Certified Nurse Practitioners (CNP).
+Advanced practice nurses (APN): APNs* are nurses who are trained in both the nursing model and medical model of care and licensed to practice in one of four advanced roles: Nurse Practitioners (NP), Certified Registered Nurse Anesthetists (CRNA), Certified Nurse Midwives (CNM), and Clinical Nurse Specialists (CNS).

-APCs can conduct physical exams, order and interpret tests, diagnose illness, develop treatment plans, prescribe medications, perform procedures, assist in surgery, conduct clinical research and coordinate care—all in collaboration with a physician.
-Operating at the top of their license, many APCs can even have their own practice, their own patients and write prescriptions for most controlled substances.
-They can also be part of a comprehensive health care team in an inpatient or outpatient setting.
+APCs conduct physical exams, order and interpret tests, diagnose illness, develop treatment plans, prescribe medications, perform procedures, assist in surgery, conduct clinical research, provide patient education, coordinate care and more, collaborating with physician colleagues when needed.
+Operating at the top of their license, many APCs care for their own patients as their primary provider and write prescriptions which may include controlled substances.

-As health systems aim to get the right level of care, by the right provider, at the right time in the right setting, APCs allow us to provide more access to primary and specialty care, as well as enhanced levels of patient education to help them better navigate their own self-care.
+As health systems aim to create better health care value by offering the right level of care, by the right provider, at the right time, in the right setting, APCs help improve access to primary and specialty care – both in person and virtually – as critical members of the care team.

 About the Author

 Tonya Lucchetti-Hudson, health enews contributor, is public affairs director for Advocate Medical Group and Advocate Physician Partners.